Education and Outreach

 Description: John Cherry is revisiting his 1979 classic Groundwater textbook as a series of electronic books.
-We’re helping to organize the Hydrogeophysics domain, the first books of which should be out in 2021.
+We’re helping to organize the Hydrogeophysics domain, the first books of which were just published in 2022.
 The domain will including books on: Self potential: Damien Jougnot (Sorbonne U); Electrical imaging: Kamini Singha (Mines), Fred Day-Lewis (USGS), Tim Johnson (PNNL) and Lee Slater (Rutgers); Electromagnetics: Doug Oldenburg (U British Columbia) et al.; NMR: Elliot Grunewald (Vista Clara) and Kristina Keating (Rutgers); Seismic: Jorden Hayes (Dickinson U) and Brady Flinchum (Clemson); Fiber optics: Scott Tyler (U Nevada-Reno) et al.; Wireline logging: John Williams (USGS) and Fred Paillet (USGS); Airborne methods: Burke Minsley (USGS) et al.; Rock physics relations: Frederic Nguyen (U Liege); and Joint inversion: Erasmus Oware (U Buffalo) for hydrogeologists.

 Description: RESESS is a summer internship program dedicated to increasing the diversity of students entering the geosciences, developed by UNAVCO in Boulder, CO.
 We have participated in this program annually, supporting an intern (or two) in a field-intensive summer-research experience at one of local field sites.
 Here, we collect data in Rocky Mountain National Park.
 Previous interns include the amazing Samantha Motz (Georgia Tech, 2021), Ian Gambill (Haskell Indian Nations University, 2019), Teodora Mitroi (Georgia State, 2018), Kassidy Ulmer (Penn State, 2016), Stacy Hendricks (Rocky Mountain College, 2015), Anny Sainvil (Smith College, 2015), and Jackie Romero (Southern Methodist University, 2014).

 Description: With support from the Mines Integrated Groundwater Modeling Center (IGWMC) and the Society of Hispanic Professional Engineers, we developed an outreach program in collaboration with Alameda International Junior/Senior High School that brings high school students onto the Mines campus for a day to explore the earth sciences, including participating in a number of labs, from “polluting” groundwater aquifers, exploring how biology controls geochemical reactions, and determining how earthquake seismologists determine the what the earth is made of using fruit as a proxy (shown here).